 After our visit we made our way back to Washington DC by bus and Metro in order that we could visit the Holocaust Museum.
 After a long walk from L’Enfant Metro station we arrived and after the usual quick bag search were in.
 We had a wander around before discovering that we couldn’t get to some of the displays as we needed a special pass and these were issued out at 09:00 every morning.
 We just couldn’t take to the museum at all.
 Whilst having the utmost respect for the suffering of Jews and other persecuted races we didn’t feel this museum quite got the message across.

 Some years ago whilst on a touring holiday through France and Switzerland, Rosina and I visited Le Struthof, which was the only WWII concentration camp to be built on French soil.
 It was one of the most disturbing places I have ever visited, there were no birds singing, it was silent.
-There was a crematorium where bodies were disposed of and behind it a pit where their ashes & remains we tossed, there was a gallows on which prisoners were hung in full view of other prisoners, and inside the buildings lots of photographs and memorabilia documenting their pain and suffering – believe me, that got the message over, but this place looks as if it was designed by a committee.
+There was a crematorium where bodies were disposed of and behind it a pit where their ashes & remains we tossed.
+There were gallows on which prisoners were hung in full view of other prisoners, and inside the buildings lots of photographs and memorabilia documenting their pain and suffering – believe me, that got the message over, but this place looks as if it was designed by a committee.
 Accordingly we didn’t stay too long, as The Chef commented “I’m glad we didn’t hurry from Mount Vernon to get here”.